 Like the peroneus longus, the tendon of the peroneus brevis passes downwards behind the lateral malleosus, the "bump" at the side of the ankle.
 It passes down the outside of the calcaneus, angling forwards and downards so that it passes in front of the trochlear process.

-The trochlear process is a squarish shaped projection located on the outside surface of the heel bone or calcaneus.
+The trochlear process is a squarish shaped projection located on the outside surface of the calcaneus or heel bone.

-Where the lower tendon of the peroneus longus passes behind the trochlear process and from there proceeds to wrap beneath the foot at the cuboid bone, the peroneus brevis passes along the outside of the cuboid and then attaches to the outer edge of the outermost metatarsal.
+Where the lower tendon of the peroneus longus passes behind the trochlear process and from there proceeds to wrap beneath the foot at the cuboid bone, the peroneus brevis passes in front of the trochlear process, and from there along the outside of the cuboid and then attaches to the outer edge of the outermost metatarsal.

 The outermost metatarsal forms the first isolated bone of the little toe.

-Where the peroneus longus may create an upwards and rearwards pull on the cuboid, assuming a standing position, the peroneus brevis creates a rearwards pull on the outermost metatarsal.
-Both muscles acting together can help reinforce the arch of the other foot.
+Where the peroneus longus may create an upwards and rearwards pull on the cuboid, assuming a standing position where weight is on the foot, the peroneus brevis creates a rearwards pull on the outermost metatarsal.
+Both muscles acting together can help reinforce the arch of the outer foot.

 With the foot unweighted, say while sitting in staff pose with the feet straight out in front, activation of the peroneus brevis may help to pull the outer edges of the feet rearwards, towards the hips.